claricepoh/design-patterns-tutorial/DependencyInjection/README.md

 Configuration of Dependencies: DI containers or frameworks provide centralized control over dependency creation and lifecycle management, such as configuration of which dependencies should be injected and manage them from a single location.

 ##### Reduces Code Duplication
-By injecting dependencies rather than creating them in different classes, DI avoids duplication of code responsibile for managing and configuring dependencies.
+By injecting dependencies rather than creating them in different classes, DI avoids duplication of code responsible for managing and configuring dependencies.
 This adhere to a DRY (Don't Repeat Yourself) approach.

 ### How to implement
 Refer code snippet.